 Researching marketing online is one method that can be used for learning more about this topic.
 This type of research can be very informative and can provide the business owner with a great deal of advice and other information.

 However, it can also provide the business owner with a great deal of misinformation.
 When researching any subject online it is very important to note that not all of the information available online is accurate.

-This may be due to a variety of factors including content which is written by those who do not have a great deal of knowledge about the subject matter as well as content which was written years ago and is outdated.
+This may be due to a variety of factors including the content that is written by those who do not have a great deal of knowledge about the subject matter as well as content that was written years ago and is outdated.

-This can be frustrating but fortunately business owners can still learn from the online.
+This can be frustrating but fortunately, business owners can still learn online.
 This just means they should be more cautious about accepting information as being accurate and may wish to verify the information they obtain before implementing an online marketing strategy.

 Published books are another valuable resource for learning more about online marketing.
 There are a variety of books available which focus on this subject and provide a wealth of useful information.

-When selecting a book for use as research material it is important to seek out a book which received independent reviews which were positive.
-It is also important to seek out books which were published recently.
+When selecting a book for use as research material it is important to seek out a book that received independent reviews which were positive.
+It is also important to seek out books that were published recently.

 This is important because the online marketing industry is evolving continuously and a book that was published only a few years ago may be outdated and may lack information on some of the new developments in the industry.
 The appeal of using published books to learn about online marketing is you can keep the books on hand for easy reference when you launch your online marketing campaign.